aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datetimegroupitem/_index.md

 ### getDay() {#getDay--}

+<b>@deprecated.</b> Please use the 'day' property instead.
 Gets and sets the day of the grouped date time.

 ```javascript
 getDay() : number;